 Sidewalks criss-cross the new North Plaza, allowing easy access from dorms, academic buildings, and offices on the north end of campus.
 A brick-paved courtyard with low limestone walls and raised plant beds greets people entering the building, and offers perfect outdoor gathering spaces for students and faculty.

 The opening of the North Entrance and Plaza officially mark the close of Phase 1-A. Now, as Phase 1-B begins, check the REN-ALERTS for current library conditions and accessibility.
-And visit http://renovation.library.nd.edu/galleries/ where our photo galleries and webcams reveal what’s to come!
+And visit http://renovation.library.nd.edu/galleries/ where our photo galleries reveal what’s to come!

 New North Entrance is Open